Christ is risen!

-While it is hard marking Holy Week and celebrating Easter without going into our beloved church building, our church wardens, Sonia and Sandy, have delivered lots of prayer booklets to help you (which you can also find on our ‘Worshipping from Home’ page); Sue is working hard to keep this website up to date; Shea, our online missioner, is creating lots of material for Twitter, Instagram and Facebook; Jack, our director of music, is recording beautiful music for us to listen to; Frankie has continued with our Lent bible study; the Reverend Margaret for printing and sending out cards to everyone, and Alice, our reader, and I are live-streaming our services via Facebook.
+Despite celebrating Easter being more difficult than normal, not being able to go into our beloved church building, our church wardens, Sonia and Sandy, have delivered lots of prayer booklets to help you (which you can also find on our ‘Worshipping from Home’ page); Sue is working hard to keep this website up to date; Shea, our online missioner, is creating lots of material for Twitter, Instagram and Facebook; Jack, our director of music, and his housemates are recording beautiful music for us to listen to; Frankie and I are working on continuing with regular bible study soon; the Reverend Margaret has printed and sent out cards to everyone; and Alice, our reader, Rámond, my partner, and I are live-streaming our services via Facebook.
 Others too are putting together material for you, including Cynthia for our children.
-So there are lots of ways to journey with us to the empty tomb of Easter this year, and we are pulling together as a community just as strongly as we always do here at St John’s.
+So there are lots of ways to continue to celebrate Easter this year, and we are pulling together as a community just as strongly as we always do here at St John’s.

 Our older and vulnerable members